ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revision r0p0 of the CPU.
 It is fixed in r1p0.

+- ``ERRATA_V1_1618634``: This applies erratum 1618634 workaround to Neoverse V1
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r1p0.

 -  ``ERRATA_V1_1618635``: This applies errata 1618635 workaround to Neoverse-V1
    CPU.
 This needs to be enabled for revision r0p0 of the CPU, it is fixed in r1p0.